-PROXY STATEMENT 2023 Annual Meeting of Stockholders
+PROXY STATEMENT 2024 Annual Meeting of Stockholders

-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Barings BDC, Inc. (the "Company," "Barings BDC," "we," "us" or "our") for use at our 2023 Annual Meeting of Stockholders to be held virtually on Thursday, May 4, 2023 at 8:30 a.m.
-(Eastern Time) at the following website: www.virtualshareholdermeeting.com/BBDC2023, and at any postponement or adjournment thereof (the "Annual Meeting").
-The Notice of Annual Meeting, this proxy statement, the accompanying proxy card and our Annual Report for the fiscal year ended December 31, 2022, which includes audited financial statements for the year ended December 31, 2022, are first being released on or about March 10, 2023 to the Company's stockholders of record as of the close of business on March 6, 2023.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors of Barings BDC, Inc. (the "Company," "Barings BDC," "we," "us" or "our") for use at our 2024 Annual Meeting of Stockholders to be held virtually on Tuesday, May 7, 2024 at 8:30 a.m.
+(Eastern Time) at the following website: www.virtualshareholdermeeting.com/BBDC2024, and at any postponement or adjournment thereof (the "Annual Meeting").
+The Notice of Annual Meeting, this proxy statement, the accompanying proxy card and our Annual Report for the fiscal year ended December 31, 2023, which includes audited financial statements for the year ended December 31, 2023, are first being released on or about March [], 2024 to the Company's stockholders of record as of the close of business on March 8, 2024.

 We encourage you to access the Annual Meeting prior to the start time.
 The live webcast will begin promptly at 8:30 a.m.
-(Eastern Time) on Thursday, May 4, 2023.
+(Eastern Time) on Tuesday, May 7, 2024.
 We will have technicians ready to assist you with any technical difficulties you may have accessing the live webcast.
 Technical support will be available on the meeting website starting approximately 8:15 a.m.
 (Eastern Time) and will remain available until the Annual Meeting has finished.
-The virtual meeting platform is fully supported across browsers (e.g., Internet Explorer, Firefox, Chrome, and Safari) and devices (desktops, laptops, tablets, and cell phones) running the most updated version of applicable software and plugins.
+The virtual meeting platform is fully supported across browsers and devices running the most updated version of applicable software and plugins.
 Participants should ensure that they have a strong WiFi connection if they intend to participate in the Annual Meeting.
 Participants should also give themselves plenty of time to log in and ensure that they can hear audio prior to the start of the Annual Meeting.
 Please see "How to Participate in the Annual Meeting" below for additional details.

 We encourage you to vote your shares, either by voting electronically via the live webcast of the Annual Meeting or by granting a proxy (i.e., authorizing someone to vote your shares).
 If you properly sign, date and mail the accompanying proxy card or authorize your proxy by telephone or through the Internet, and the Company receives it in time for voting at the Annual Meeting, the persons named as proxies will vote your shares in the manner that you specify.
-If you give no instructions on the proxy card you execute, the shares covered by the proxy card will be voted "FOR" the election of the nominees as directors and "FOR" the proposal to authorize the Company, with the subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below its then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares issued and sold pursuant to such authority does not exceed 30% of the Company's then-outstanding common stock immediately prior to each such offering).
-If any other business is brought before the Annual Meeting, your votes will be cast at the discretion of the proxy holders, subject to applicable SEC rules.
+If you give no instructions on the proxy card you execute, the shares covered by the proxy card will be voted "FOR" the election of the nominees as directors and "FOR" the proposal to authorize the Company, with the subsequent approval of its Board of Directors, to issue and sell shares of its common stock (during the 12 months following such authorization) at a price below its then-current net asset value per share in one or more offerings, subject to certain limitations set forth herein (including, without limitation, that the number of shares is brought before the Annual Meeting, your votes will be cast at the discretion of the proxy holders, subject to applicable SEC rules.